 Mt Eden is an ideal place to stay in Auckland for nature lovers.
 The area has no luxury 5 star hotels, but you can find mid-range and budget hotels.

-Best places to stay in Mt Eden:
+Best places to stay in Auckland in Mt Eden:

 - Mid-range ($$): Eden Park Bed And Breakfast Inn